permalik/blue-web-backend/README.md

-# blue-web-backend
+# blue-bff
-application:Log Management and Analytics Web Backend
+application:Log Management and Analytics Backend for Frontend